Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 Typical monastery breakfast of rice porridge and umeboshi.

-Alternatives are available on request. (see WEEKEND variation explained below.)
+Alternatives are available on request. (also see WEEKEND variation explained below.)

 - "Samu" - temple work (not every day) Light work or cleaning around the temple or garden, usually lasting about an hour.